New Zealand's Next Top Model season 3

 New Zealand's Next Top Model, Season 3 is the third and final season of New Zealand's Next Top Model which is a reality TV show based on America's Next Top Model.
 Fourteen young women compete for the title and a chance to start their career in the modeling industry.
 The prize for this season was a contract with 62 Model Management, a Ford Fiesta, a 1-year contract with CoverGirl cosmetics, a cover and 8-page editorial in CLEO Magazine, there would also be an all expenses paid trip to Paris and London to meet with NEXT Model Management.

-The catch phrase for this season was "New Season.
-New Attitude" - hinting a slight change in the overall feel of the show.

 The International destination for this season was Abu Dhabi, United Arab Emirates in the Middle East.

 This was the only season to have a live finale, and to have the final runway held at New Zealand Fashion Week.

 The winner of the competition was Brigette Thomas, from Motueka, making her the only winner from the South Island.
-She is also the first and currently only winner to have never made a bottom two appearance as well as the oldest winner at the age of 21.
+She is the oldest winner at the age of 21.